JosephineHeinecke/hypomind23/README.md

 We will be excluding participants with knowledge of the Iowa Gambling Task.
 We will be excluding participants scoring in the middle third of the HPS. </p>

-<p> 7) Sample Size.
-How many observations will be collected or what will
+<p> 7) Sample Size.How many observations will be collected or what will
 determine sample size?
-No need to justify decision, but be precise about exactly how the number will be determined.
+No need to justify decision, but be precise about exactly how the number will be determined. </p>

-We will admit participants and collect data until January 16, 2024.
-Sample size will be determined by participants admitted.</p>
+<p> We will admit participants and collect data until January 16, 2024.
+Sample size will be
+determined by participants admitted.</p>

 <p> 8) Other.
 Anything else you would like to pre-register?  (e.g., secondary analyses, variables collected for exploratory purposes, unusual analyses planned?) </p>